-As cyber threats evolve and become more difficult to detect and successfully defend against, one or more cyber threats might defeat the REIT's security measures or those of its third-party service providers and result in unauthorized parties gaining access to Confidential Information.
-Moreover, employee error or malfeasance, faulty password management or other irregularities may result in a breach of the REIT's or its third-party service providers' security measures, which could result in a breach of Confidential Information.
+As cyber threats evolve and become more difficult to detect and successfully defend against, one or more cyber threats might defeat security measures in place and result in unauthorized parties gaining access to Confidential Information.
+Moreover, human error or malfeasance, faulty password management or other irregularities may result in a breach of security measures, which could result in a breach of Confidential Information.

-If the REIT does not allocate and effectively manage the resources necessary to build and sustain a reliable IT infrastructure, fails to timely identify or appropriately respond to cybersecurity incidents, or the REIT's or its third-party service providers' information systems are damaged, destroyed, shut down, interrupted or cease to function properly, the REIT's business could be disrupted and the REIT could, among other things, be subject to: the loss of or failure to attract new tenants; the loss of revenue; the loss or unauthorized access to Confidential Information or other assets; the loss of or damage to trade secrets; damage to its reputation; litigation; regulatory enforcement actions; violation of privacy, security or other laws and regulations; and remediation costs.
+The REIT depends on information technology systems for its day-to-day operations.
+If the REIT does not allocate and effectively manage the resources necessary to build and sustain a reliable information technology infrastructure, fails to timely identify or appropriately respond to cybersecurity incidents, or the information systems relied on by the REIT are damaged, destroyed, shut down, interrupted or cease to function properly, the REIT's business could be disrupted and the REIT could, among other things, be subject to: the loss of or failure to attract new tenants; the loss of revenue; the loss or unauthorized access to Confidential Information or other assets; the loss of or damage to trade secrets; damage to its reputation; litigation; regulatory enforcement actions; violation of privacy, security or other laws and regulations; and remediation costs.